- WHY WOULD YOU EVEN STAY IN A HOSTEL?

 Well, the common wisdom is wrong.
-I stayed in hostels as I crossed Africa in my forties and now, a couple of decades later, I'm game to try it again.
+I stayed in hostels as I crossed Africa in my forties and now, a couple of decades later, I’ve been doing it again throughout Eastern Europe.
+Below you’ll find plenty of information about the benefits of staying in a hostel (along with the disadvantages of staying in a hostel, of course).

 Good question – I can think of plenty of reasons!